tristanlukens/dotfiles/macOS-setup.md

 This setup is far from complete.
-If I'm using a Mac and seeing a preference to change, I will.
+If I'm using a Mac and see a preference to change, I will.